WASHINGTON -- House Majority Leader Kevin McCarthy announced his bid to become the next speaker of the House on Monday.

 "I am running to be your Speaker because I know that the People’s House works best when the leadership you elect listens to members and respects the legislative process entrusted to committees," McCarthy said in an email to the conference in which he announced his candidacy.

 McCarthy will need to prove quickly that he is different from Boehner, if he wants to keep the conservative members on his side.
 The House Freedom Caucus, which consists of over 40 conservative members, played a key role in the momentum leading to Boehner’s resignation.
-It wanted Boehner to be more aggressive and force through legislation its members support, including a government-fund
+It wanted Boehner to be more aggressive and force through legislation its members support, including a government-funding measure that would have defunded Planned Parenthood and led to a government shutdown after being vetoed by the president.

 In his email to members, McCarthy touched on the elephant in the room, saying the caucus “must heal the divisions in our conference with work, time, and trust.”